 If you ever find yourself in this situation, the actual code will be the least of your concerns.
 Nevertheless, V97.33 – Sucked into a jet engine is still a 100% billable code.

-Maybe this shouldn’t be all that funny, but I can’t get the image of someone strolling down the street with their head down and walking straight into a lamp post out of my head.
-I can only imagine how many more of these incidents have occurred since the introduction of cell phones.
+Maybe this shouldn’t be all that funny, but we can’t get the image of someone strolling down the street with their head down and walking straight into a lamp post out of our heads.
+We can only imagine how many more of these incidents have occurred since the introduction of cell phones.
 Thanks a lot, Martin Cooper.